Please support our sponsors.

 monthly!
 It is broadcast live over the WPR radio network from the 7th floor of Vilas Hall, and is "Web casted" live via Real Audio - you'll need the "Real Audio player".
 The show is 90 minutes in length and covers the latest in PC computer technology

 , the Internet and the World Wide Web; show is a question & answer format.
-I have supported Wisconsin Public Radio for nearly 27 years with a monthly radio
+I have supported Wisconsin Public Radio for over 31+ years with a monthly radio

 show on computer technology.
-The show is produced by Judith Siers-Poison, and, hosted by Larry Meiller.
+The show is hosted by Larry Meiller.